Find Your Purpose by Setting Goals for Your Passions

 The things we are passionate about are the things that fire us up and make us who we are.
 Spending time on things that we’re passionate about brings happiness and fulfillment to our lives.

 We hear a lot these days about making our passions our jobs, or if we do what we love, we’ll never work a day in our life.
 I don’t necessarily believe this.
-If what you are passionate about can be turned into a job and you have that desire to do that, go for it!
+If your passions can be turned into a job and you have that desire to do that, go for it!

 Why we Need Passions